-Insignificant activities - placement or erection of decorative or directional elements which do not result in new obstructions to flood flows or alter drainage or have the potential to be a substantial improvement.
-Insignificant activities may include mowing, planting a garden, adding soil amendments, installing a mail box for the delivery of US postal mail or newspaper, or erecting a flag pole.
+Insignificant activities - placement or erection of decorative or directional elements, or of small incidental structures that are not buildings, such as flag poles, mail box posts, public refuse containers, dog waste bag/ bin stations, or picnic tables which do not result in new obstructions to flood flows or alter drainage or have the potential to be a substantial improvement.
+Placement of these elements shall include anchoring to the ground to prevent lateral movement from floodwater.
+Insignificant activities may also include mowing, planting a garden, or adding soil amendments. , installing a mail box for the delivery of US postal mail or newspaper, or erecting a flag pole.
 Insignificant activities will not result in new obstructions to flood flows or impair drainage or have the potential to be a substantial improvement.
+These activities, when carried out within the Floodway, shall require a permit from the Zoning Administrator.